fiasinstitute/glosa/glosa/gid.1.md

 ## French:
-The [French-Glosa](gid/frgl1k.htm) list (see above \"French\") is from the book \"Français -Glosa 1000\" by the Glosa authors Wendy Ashby and Ron Clark themselves, but with some [corrections](gid/frglcorr.htm).\
+The [French-Glosa](gid/frgl1k.htm) list (see above \"French\") is from the book \"FranÃ§aisÂ -GlosaÂ 1000\" by the Glosa authors Wendy Ashby and Ron Clark themselves, but with some [corrections](gid/frglcorr.htm).\
-Only for historical interest, - please do not use it! -: here you can have a look at their old, original and uncorrected [French list](gid/frgl1ko.htm).\
+Only for historical interest, -Â please do not use it!Â -: here you can have a look at their old, original and uncorrected [French list](gid/frgl1ko.htm).\
 The reversed list [Glosa-French](gid/gl1kfr.htm) (see above \"French\")